srgg/blex/docs/thread-safety.md

 Locks are acquired and released through the `lock()` and `unlock()` methods.

 **Built-in Lock Policies:**
-NoLock: has a zero overhead.
-Use for single-core systems or when thread safety is guaranteed.
+- **NoLock:** Zero overhead.
+Use for single-core systems or when application code handles synchronization without relying on BLEX.
-FreeRTOSLock: Uses a FreeRTOS recursive mutex for task-context locking.
-Use this on multicore or RTOS-based systems to ensure callback safety, unless you provide synchronization by other means.
+- **FreeRTOSLock:** Uses a FreeRTOS recursive mutex.
+Use on multi-core or RTOS-based systems.

 ```cpp
 template<typename Tag = void>